25 4.4 Integrative and Contemplative Neuroscience

 Introduction to Contemplative Science

 Neuroplasticity is the innate property of the brain to alter its structure and function depending on our experiences.
 The theoretical framework of neuroplasticity is often associated with learning a new skill, such as how to juggle or speak a new language.
-A new field of scientific study, contemplative science, is concerned with contemplative practices and their effect on neuroplasticity.
+A new field of scientific study, contemplative science, is concerned with how training the mind through meditation can induce neuroplasticity.
+In this chapter, we explore how contemplative practices, such as mindfulness meditation, influence neural activity and the architecture of the brain.
 Contemplative practices involve training a complex array of cognitive processing, including attentional and emotional regulation.
-In this chapter, we explore how a contemplative practice like mindfulness meditation, influences neural activity and the architecture of the brain.
-We will also take a closer look at the methodology used to understand the effects of contemplative therapy on the brain and behaviour.
+In this chapter, we will take a closer look at the methodology used to understand the effects of meditation on the brain and behaviour, as well as the implementation of meditation in psychotherapy.

-Mediation is defined as a technique to train the mind or induces an altered state of consciousness, to increase mindfulness.
-The practice of meditation has rich roots that extend back to the century-old traditions of Eastern religions.
+The practice of meditation has rich roots that extend back to century old traditions of Eastern religions.
 In Western society, the practice of meditation has been adopted and utilized as a self-help tool for stress reduction (Cutshall et al., 2011).
-Both secular and non-secular forms of meditation involve the regulation of attention and emotions, utilizing techniques such as focused attention (FA), open monitoring (OM), and controlled breathing.
-FA requires that individuals actively direct their attention to an object, sensation, or idea (i.e. a mantra).
+Both secular and non-secular forms of meditation involve the regulation of attention and emotions, utilizing the techniques of focused attention (FA) and open monitoring (OM).
+FA requires that individuals actively directs their attention to an object, sensation, or idea (i.e. a mantra).
 OM involves attending to the transiency of thoughts and bodily sensations as they change from moment-to-moment (Lutz et al., 2009).

-The most widely practiced form of meditation is Mindfulness meditation (MM), which is based on the concept that mindfulness is the ability to; pay attention, on purpose, to thoughts and sensations in the present moment, in a non-judgemental manner.
-(Kabat-Zinn,1994).
-Mindfulness meditation has been integrated into therapies to treat psychiatric disorders such as major depression and anxiety, as well as neurodegenerative diseases like Parkinson’s disease and Alzheimer’s disease (Shonin & Van Gordon, 2016).
+The most widely practiced form of meditation is mindfulness meditation (MM), which is based on the concept that mindfulness is the ability to; pay attention, on purpose, to thoughts and sensations in the present moment, non-judgmentally (Kabat-Zinn,1994).
+Mindfulness meditation has been integrated into therapies used to treat psychiatric disorders such as major depression and anxiety (Shonin & Van Gordon, 2016).

 Making the Connection Between Meditation and Neuroscience